Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 - glue gun, paint brush, fabric/felt for scarf, embellishments

 You can use two bowls that are the same size or use the two different sizes.
 Clean both bowls out with some rubbing alcohol and paper towel and let dry.

 Have your glitter ready.
 You can use just the extra fine glitter if you want.
 I liked adding the larger rainbow pieces since it gave him a bit more texture and extra sparkling!
 I just poured a little bit of both in a bowl and mixed them together.

 Dip a paintbrush in some mod podge and then coat the whole inside of one of the bowls.

-Pour some of the mixture into bowl and start swirling it around so it covers everywhere.
+Pour some of the mixture into the bowl and start swirling it around so it covers everywhere.
 It’s easy to put a bowl or plate underneath and roll the glass bowl while some of the glitter is falling out the top.
 This helps get the glitter all the way to the top.